wp-plugins/local-market-explorer/readme.txt

 &lt;http://www.example.com/local/seattle/wa&gt;.
 If you have spaces in your city name, you can use hyphens for the spaces in the URL, like so: &lt;http://www.example.com/local/rancho-santa-margarita/ca&gt;.

 At any time, you can link to any city in any state that you'd like.
-While not all of the APIs have data for every single city in the United
-States, you'll find that most cities are sufficiently covered by nearly all of the APIs.
+While not all of the APIs have data for every single city in the United States, you'll find that most cities are sufficiently covered by nearly all of the APIs.

+This plugin is open-source donationware.
+I'm willing to accept and integrate well-written patches into the code, but the continued development of the module (new features, bug fixes, etc) by the plugin author is funded by donations.
+If you'd like to donate, please [donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=10178626).

+If you'd like to contribute a feature suggestion or need to document a bug, please use the [User Voice forum](http://localmarketexplorer.uservoice.com/) set up specifically for that purpose.
+With User Voice, each user gets a fixed number of votes that they can cast for any particular bug or feature.
+The higher the number of votes for an item, the higher the priority will be for that item as development commences on the plugin itself.

 == Installation ==